With the right legal help, any employer stay within the law, avoiding claims of discrimination against staff or the business.

 How should my business avoid discrimination during the recruitment process?

 There are three types of discrimination: direct; indirect and discrimination arising from disability.

 You must not imply or state in a job advert that you’ll discriminate against someone.
 This would include saying you will not – or are not able – to employ those with disabilities.

-You should use phrases like ‘highly experienced’ or ‘recent graduate’ only when these features are truly necessary to fulfil the job you’re advertising.
+You should only use phrases like ‘highly experienced’ or ‘recent graduate’ when these features are truly necessary to fulfil the job you’re advertising.
 Otherwise, this could amount to discrimination against younger people with little experience, or older people who have not had the chance to obtain certain qualifications.

 When advertising a job, certain actions may result in indirect discrimination.
 An example of this could involve only posting the advert in men’s magazines, which could amount to indirect sexual discrimination.

 During the application and interview processes, you must avoid asking candidates about their protected characteristics, or the following:

 - Their marital status.

 - If they have children, or plan to have them.

 - Trade union membership.